 "

-In this part, we are especially interested in the tree cover and imperviousness in Monroe County and comparing it with census tract-level demographics.
+In this section, we are particularly interested in the tree cover and imperviousness in Monroe County, and we will compare them with census tract-level demographics.
 We need to obtain the mean value of the percent tree cover and impervious area in each census tract polygon.
-As the tree cover and imperviousness are rasters, and the census tract is a polygon vector, we will use the Zonal Statistics as Table tool to calculate the statistics of underlying raster data in each polygon.
+As the tree cover and imperviousness are rasters, and the census tract is a polygon vector, we will use the Zonal Statistics as Table tool to calculate the statistics of the underlying raster data in each polygon.

 Stop and Tip, in case you are processing both Vector and Raster for your project: As you might notice, ArcGIS Pro categorizes and makes hierarchies of tools in “Toolboxes” in the Geoprocessing tab for specific purposes (e.g., Analysis, 3D, Conversion, etc.) or data format (e.g., vector, raster, text, etc.).
 The tool’s name, “Zonal Statistics…”, is the one from which we can get values from the raster and match them to the vector.